 Considering this, there are things you should never say to a recruiter because they will make you look unprofessional or not appear perfect for the role.

-6 Things You Should Never Tell A Recruiter
+Six Things You Should Never Tell a Recruiter:

 No matter what you do, never tell a recruiter how desperate you are to get the job.
 Phrases like “I’ll take anything, I’m desperate for this job, I need the money…etc” all lower your potential value.
 The recruiter will see that you do not truly care about the role itself, but will take anything that comes along.
 They are looking for someone who wants that particular role not just any role.